Industry Update/National Response

 - The government also issued safety instructions to prevent the spread of coronavirus for employers and employees.
 The nine guidelines relate to grocery shops and supermarkets, drinking water bottles, gas cylinder transportation, bakeries, shopping centres and supermarkets that sell food supplies, the distributors of food supplies (home delivery), a shopper’s guide, a pharmacies guide and a guide for large industrial institutions.
 Better Work Jordan supported the translation of the guide to large industrial establishments to English and disseminated it to the union and employers’ associations in the apparel industry.

-- The Ministry of Labor has announced a number of measures to ensure the protection of workers health and labor rights.
-It has established a hotline to receive complaints from workers on labor violations, and issued nine guides for vital sectors on COVID19 safety measures (i.e. food supplies, shopping, bakeries, pharmacies, grocery, water, gas, salary transfer, industrial establishments).
+- The Ministry of Labour has announced a number of measures to ensure the protection of workers health and labour rights.
+It has established a hotline to receive complaints from workers on labour violations, and issued nine guides for vital sectors on COVID19 safety measures (i.e. food supplies, shopping, bakeries, pharmacies, grocery, water, gas, salary transfer, industrial establishments).
 Better Work Jordan supported the translation of the guide to large industrial establishments to English and disseminated it to the union and employers’ associations in the apparel industry.